-We define a core set of requirements a high quality Open Source compliance program is expected to satisfy.
+We define a core set of requirements that a high quality Open Source compliance program is expected to satisfy.
 Our objective is to provide a benchmark that builds trust between organizations exchanging software with regard to the use of open source.
 Specification conformance ensures an organization delivers the correct set of compliance artifacts (e.g., legal notices, source code ...) required to achieve license compliance for the open source software from which their solutions are comprised.
 We focus on the "what" and "why" qualities of a compliance program as opposed to the "how" and "when" considerations.
 This ensures a level of flexibility that enables different organizations to tailor their policies and processes that best fit their size, goals and scope.
 For instance, the scope of a compliance program may support a single product line or the entire organization.

 Section 2 introduces definitions of key terms used throughout the specification.
 Section 3 presents the requirements where each includes a list of one or more Verification Material items.
 The Verification Materials represent the evidence that must exist in order for a given requirement to be considered satisfied.
-Once all the requirements have been met, the compliance program would be considered OPENCHAIN conforming.
+Once all the requirements have been met, the compliance program would be considered an OPENCHAIN Conforming Program.
 Although it is not required for the Verification Materials to be made public, an organization may choose to provide them under an NDA or upon request.

-Additional clarification on how to interpret the specification can be obtained by reviewing the Specification Frequently Asked Questions (FAQs) located at: https://www.openchainproject.org/specification-faq
+Additional clarification on how to interpret the specification can be obtained by reviewing the Specification Frequently Asked Questions (FAQs).

+https://wiki.linuxfoundation.org/openchain/specification-questions and answers